nordicmicroalgae/content/tools.md

   PlanktonToolbox
 </h2>

-The Plankton Toolbox is a free tool for aquatic scientists, and others, working with environmental monitoring related to phyto- and zooplankton.
+The PlanktonToolbox is a free tool for aquatic scientists, and others, working with environmental monitoring related to phyto- and zooplankton.
 It is available for MacOS and  Windows.
-A Linux verion will produced upon request.
+A Linux version will produced upon request.

 Features include:

+* Plankton counter - use the PlanktonToolbox as a counting tool by the microscope
-* Imports phyto- or zooplankton data in .txt and .xlsx files in different formats (configurable)
+* Import phyto- or zooplankton data in .txt and .xlsx files in different formats (configurable)
 * Work with data on abundance, biovolume and carbon content
 * Data screening - quality control of data
 * Aggregate data, e.g. from species level to class level
 * Plotting tools
 * Statistics (in early development)
 * Export data in .txt or .xlsx for further analyses or plotting
-* Plankton counter - use the PlanktonToolbox as a counting tool by the microscope

-The software is available as version 1.2.0 for Windows and for MacOS.
+The software is available as version 1.3.3 for Windows and for MacOS.

-Update 21 December 2016
+Update  December 2020

-Version 1.2.1 for Windows is available
+Version 1.3.3 for Windows is available
-Version 1.2.1 for Mac is available.
+Version 1.3.3 for Mac is available.

 Notes for Mac users: